BettercareHealth/bettercare/README.md

 *	Sigil should automatically detect (from the links in the HTML) and add the book's images to the `Images` folder.
 If not, add them manually.
 *	Add `screen.css` and `normalize.css` to your `Styles` folder.
 *	Update the paths to CSS files in all `<head>` elements with the correct epub paths (`/css/` becomes `../Styles/`) using search-and-replace.
+*	Search-and-replace to remove the Google Analytics script.
 *	Add the fonts listed in `screen.css` to the `Fonts` folder.
 *	Search-and-replace to remove the `nav-bar` div (the link to `/` won't validate in an epub because it's not reachable).
 To find the nav-bar div only, use this DotAll Regex search: `(?s).<div class="non-printing" id="nav-bar">(.*)<!--#nav-bar-->`
 *	Do the same to remove the `footer` div.
 DotAll Regex `(?s).<div class="non-printing" id="footer">(.*)</div><!--#footer-->`.